![]() deutsches Glossar |

 A block system in which the track behind a

-train is cleared continously.
+train is cleared continously. (see also: FIXED BLOCK SYSTEM, VIRTUAL BLOCK SYSTEM)

-MULTIPLE-BLOCK SIGNALING
+MULTIPLE-BLOCK SIGNALLING

 provide information about the clearance of more than one block section.